 What to expect after a boy’s circumcision

-Circumcision for older boys who are not babies will entail a recovery period with reduced activity levels.
+Circumcision for boys and teens will entail a recovery period with reduced activity levels.
 Your son will leave our clinic a few hours after the operation, and guidance and follow-up continues afterwards, with written and verbal instructions on how to provide care after the circumcision.

-The goal is to minimize your boy’s discomfort and promote healing.
+The goal is to minimize your child’s discomfort and promote healing.
 You will be shown how to minimize the risk of infection and informed of warning signs to watch for in case of any complications.

 Our doctor is available by phone after surgery and will respond quickly to questions or concerns.

 Encourage extra rest the first day.
 Most children can be more active on the day after surgery.
 Follow your doctor’s instructions about when your child can do vigorous exercise.
 This includes sports, running, and physical education.

 Rest after surgery for a few days

 Post-operatively, we ask that you and your son leave to go eat lunch or run an errand and then come back for a check to ensure there is no post-operative bleeding.